Do I have to declare my criminal record

 The organisation or employer will then be written to stating you cannot be a member of the PVG scheme.
 They should not be given the reason why because this would breach your confidentiality.

-For more information about disputing Disclosure Scotland decisions, visit mygov.scot.
+There is more information about disputing Disclosure Scotland decisions on the mygov.scot website.

 If you need help challenging a PVG scheme decision, you could speak to an experienced adviser at a Citizens Advice Bureau - where to get advice.